learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 components that make up a web page.

 DOM nodes most often have a starting tag and an ending tag.
-Because of this, something else could "nest" inside.
-This inner node is called a "child node."
+Because of this, something else could nest inside.
+This inner node is called a child node.
-The outer node is called a "parent node."
+The outer node is called a parent node.

 An example of a normal tag is a paragraph: